HZZformGD/stencil/src/declarations/readme.md

 Clientside declarations for the runtime that can be publicly exposed, but this file itself is never directly imported by user code.
 Declarations like `HTMLStencilElement`, `JSXBase`, and `Component` would be in here.

 This is also the file that would be copied to distribution `dist/types` directories.
 For example, a dist `dist/types/components.d.ts` file would start with `import { HTMLStencilElement, JSXBase } from './stencil.public';`, so the `stencil.public.runtime.d.ts` file should be a sibling.
-A distribution copy of Stencil Core declarations should not have a dependency of `@stencil/core`.
+A distribution copy of Stencil Core declarations should not have a dependency of `stencil-hotfix`.

 ## `stencil-core`

-The actual public declarations when `@stencil/core` is imported by developer code.
+The actual public declarations when `stencil-hotfix` is imported by developer code.
 This should be a minimal list that exports with specific declarations from `stencil.public.compiler` and `stencil.public.runtime`.

 ## `stencil-ext-modules`